min69u/Reforestation/README.md

-## What time did the man go to the dentist?
-Tooth hurt-y.
+## I fear for the calendar, its days are numbered.